CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 CURRENT_GAIN_CT# is the value currently set for the current gain parameter in energy_meter.h.

 Test again after adjusting the value and re-uploading the sketch to your ESP.
 If it is still off, do this again, but replace the CURRENT_GAIN_CT# with the last value used.
 It is possible that the two identical current sensors will have different CurrentGain numbers due to variances in manufacturing, but it shouldn't be drastic.
-Note that the positioning of the CT sensor on the hot wire can have an effect on the current reading.
+Note that the positioning of the CT sensor on the hot wire can influence the current reading.

 For more details, see the Calibration Procedure in the [Microchip Application notes.](http://ww1.microchip.com/downloads/en/AppNotes/Atmel-46103-SE-M90E32AS-ApplicationNote.pdf)

 ## Troubleshooting
 ### I'm not getting any data from the energy meter
-If you have an energy meter kit, something may not be configured correctly.
-Please contact us.
+If you have an energy meter kit:
+- Check that the ESP32 is seated properly.
+Take it all the way out, then back in again to make sure.
+If you find you're only getting a signal when holding down the ESP32, please contact us.
+- If you're getting all 0 readings from the meter, try the steps above.
+If that does not work, please contact us.

+If you do not have a kit:
-If you are getting numbers that are all 65535, then the connection from the ESP32 to the meter is not correct.
+- If you are getting all 65535 readings from the meter, then the connection from the ESP32 to the meter is not correct.
 Please check your wires.

 ### I'm getting a very low power factor reading
-One of your CT clamps is probably backwords - flip it around.
+One of your CT clamps is probably backwards - flip it around.
 If they are both oriented in the same direction, this will not happen.

-### The ESP32 doesn't stay connected to WiFi and has to be reset
+### The ESP32 doesn't stay connected to WiFi and must be reset
-Make sure that the ESP32 has a good wifi signal.
-The RSSI (viewable in the EmonESP web interface) should be, at the least, -70.
+Make sure that the ESP32 has a good WiFi signal.
+The RSSI (viewable in the EmonESP web interface) should be, at the least, -70db.

+For the CircuitSetup version of EmonESP:
-EmonESP will try to reconnect to WiFi if it loses the connection to the configured access point.
-It will try 3 times over a 30 second period.
-If it can not reconnect, it will go into AP mode and broadcast a signal so it can be reconfigured via the web interface if necessary.
-If nothing happens after 5 minutes, it will try to reconnect to the configured access point again.
-This process takes a lot of power to do, and sometimes uses too much power, causing the ESP32s brownout detector to trigger, and freeze.
+- If the ESP32 loses the connection to the configured access point it will try 3 times over a 30 second period to reconnect.
+- If it cannot reconnect, it will go into SoftAP mode and broadcast a signal so it can be reconfigured via the web interface, if necessary.
+- If nothing happens after 5 minutes, it will try to reconnect to the configured access point again.

+This process uses a lot of power, and sometimes using more power than available, causing the ESP32 brownout detector to trigger, and freeze.

+### The ESP32 with CitcuitSetup EmonESP freezes
+See the steps above for staying connected to WiFi.
+If that does not work, try one of the following:
+1. Load [this firmware via the EmonESP web interface](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/raw/master/Software/EmonESP/src/emonesp_v2.5.2_noAP_lost_conn.bin).
+When losing the connection to the configured AP, the ESP32 will not go into AP mode.
+2. Find a AC Transformer with a higher current output, like the [Jameco 112336](https://www.jameco.com/z/ADU090150A2231-AC-to-AC-Wall-Adapter-Transformer-9-Volt-1500mA-Black-Straight-2-5mm-Female-Plug_112336.html).
+The voltage calibration procedure will need to be done.
+3. Bypass the on-board power supply:
+   - If you have a hot air soldering gun:
+      1. Remove the rectifier diode next to the power jack
+      2. Use a USB style AC/DC adapter or phone charger to power the ESP32 via the micro-USB jack
+      3. Use the AC transformer as you did previously
+   - If you only have a regular soldering iron:
+      1. Only the voltage 2 channel will be used in this method, so a modification to account for this in software will have to be done
+      2. Solder a header on to "VC+" and "GND" next to the power jack
+      3. Sever the JP3 connection on the back of the board
+      4. Crimp or solder on a header that matches the one soldered onto the board in step 1 - **be careful to not reverse the polarity!**
+      5. Use a USB style AC/DC adapter or phone charger to power the ESP32 via the micro-USB jack

 ## Licenses
 Hardware license: CERN v 1.2